karinpietruska/foursquare-restaurant-project/README.md

 # foursquare_restaurant_project
-Foursquare project conducted in December 2019 to predict an optimal location for opening a restaurant with vegetarian and vegan cuisine in
+Foursquare project conducted in December 2019 within the IBM Data Science Specialization to predict an optimal location for opening a restaurant with vegetarian and vegan cuisine in
 Frankfurt am Main, Germany.
 Programming Language: Python